danny05158/My_Website/content/project/graceshopper-project/index.md

 +++
 # Project title.
-title = "GraceShopper - E-Commerce Web Application"
+title ="GraceShopper"

 # Date this page was created.
 date = 2018-01-11T00:00:00

 # Project summary to display on homepage.
-summary = "React Web App build in a week by a team of four"
+summary = "React web application built in a week by a team of four"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["React/Redux", "Express"]
+tags = ["React/Redux", "Node", "Express", "Sequelize", "Passport OAuth", "Material UI", "Mocha/Chai"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""